julKara/Defeat_the_Demonlord/README.md

 * Enemies can probably occupy the same space
 * Sprites should flip when moving/attacking to the left.
 * AI-controlled ranged units should move to a beneficial range to avoid range-penalty.
+* Characters can level up when replaying a level.

 ## Annoying features:
 * You have to click on a unit to deselect them intead of just not clicking on anything else.
 Same with target.